lizhanmit/learning-notes/data-structures-and-algorithms-note/data-structures-and-algorithms-note.md

 3. Remove it.
 4. Adjust the heap to satisfy heap invariant.

-Remove an element from a binary heap (**optimized** - O(log n)): use Hashtable to store the node value as the key and the node index as the value (the value is implemented using Set or Tree Set because the node value can be repeated).
+Remove an element from a binary heap (**optimized** - O(log n)): Use Hashtable to store the node value as the key and the node index as the value (the value is implemented using Set or Tree Set because the node value can be repeated).

 ---